 “When you bring his son or family into it, yes you’re crossing a line.
 Stick to your overused overrated and Harper sucks chants if you’re really that loser that goes to a game to heckle someone.
 Phillies fans might boo him but they don’t bring his 4 week old son into it.
 Classless,” she tweeted.

 Scroll through either of their Instagrams and you won’t find son Krew’s face.
 The couple doesn’t show his face on social media, and that’s probably for the best.
 Still, it would be cool to know if Krew looks more like his mom or dad.

 My bet is one day Krew will be an athlete judging from his genes.
 Whether that be in MLB, NBA, NFL or the MLS is completely up to him.

 The Phillies’ Bryce Harper announced on the day after Father’s Day (and the same day that news broke MLB was officially having a season) that Kayla was was pregnant with their second child, a baby girl.

 He tweeted a picture of them holding an ultrasound with the caption, “Girl dad!”

-Considering the world is in the midst of turmoil during the coronavirus pandemic, it’s nice to see news like this from the Harpers.
+Considering the world is in the midst of turmoil during the coronavirus pandemic and COVID-19 outbreak, it’s nice to see news like this from the Harpers.
 Kayla’s going to have her hands full during Spring Training.
 Congrats to both of them.

-This post was originally published on May 21, 2020, but was updated to reflect the couple’s latest baby announcement.
+This post was originally published on May 21, 2020, but has been updated since the two welcomed their second child.